Iulius3456/code-injection-tool/README.md

 Description:
 ===========
-This is a hacking tool that allows users to exploit code injection with arp spoofing. <br>
+This is a hacking tool that allows users to exploit code injection with ARP spoofing. <br>
 For more information on how the attack works, see Documentation.pdf.

 Instructions for Use: